jairogm/order-summary-component/README.md

 ### What I learned

-Learn CSS is about practice and not taking it for granted, how to center a div is really important, being creative and know how to work with what you have, still have some areas of improvement
+Learn CSS is about practice and not taking it for granted, how to center a div is really important, being creative and know how to work with what you have; still have some areas of improvement

 ### Continued development

-next, I want to keep learning about CSS maybe learn enough JavaScript to start doing junior projects from FrontEndMentor
+next, I want to keep learning about CSS maybe implement this card component on ReactJS and styled it with styled components in the future

 ## Author